dsorokin/aivika/README.md

-Aivika -- a multi-paradigm simulation library for the Haskell programming language and licensed under BSD3.
+Aivika -- a multi-paradigm simulation library for the Haskell programming language with a strong emphasis on the Discrete Event Simulation (DES) in the first order and System Dynamics (SD) in the second one.

+It is licensed under BSD3.

 [Aivika] [1] is a multi-paradigm simulation library which has the following features: